Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 ; Dynamic dispatch:

-; r14 contains address of the vtable for b's type
+; r14 contains the address of the vtable for b's type

 call qword ptr [r14 + 24] ; Obtain the address of the area function from the vtable and call it.